Risk analysis is a critical part of you proposal and planning

 One final point on Force Majeure.
 Clearly there are scenarios and "acts of God" that you can never foresee or plan for.
 For example, the current COVID-19 crisis will have an impact on on-going research projects.
 No-one could have foreseen this when writing an application.
 In cases of Force Majeure your funder is likely to be sympathetic and will accept requests for project extensions in this scenario.

-We would, of course, be very happy to help you or advise you on your risk analysis or its implementation in your project, so please don't hesitate to contact us.
+We would, of course, be very happy to help you or advise you on your risk analysis or its implementation in your project.